sxsxsx636363/ALU/README.md

  1 0000 0000 0000 0000 0000 0000 0000 0000

  This result has an overflow.
 But in this project, the overflow shows 0.
-This is because the +1 process after converting the 0's/1's is done by adding the carry-in bits = 1 in the first bit, which calculation actually become:
+This is because in this design, during the s'2 complement, the +1 process after converting the 0's/1's is done by adding the carry-in bits = 1 in the first bit, which calculation actually become:

                                          1